conda/ceps/cep-incremental-repodata.md

 Since JSON Patch does not preserve formatting, the new `repodata.json` will not hash equal to `latest` unless it is sorted and re-serialized, with the `json.dump(...)` settings used in `conda-build index`.
-Otherwise it should be considered to have the `latest` hash for purposes of incremental updates.
+Otherwise, it should be considered to have the `latest` hash for purposes of incremental updates.

 If the desired hash is not found in the `repodata.jlap` patch set, download the complete `repodata.json` as before.

-An example of a patche against conda-forge `repodata.json`, adding packages to this ~170MB (23MB compressed) file:
+An example of a patch against conda-forge `repodata.json`, adding packages to this ~170MB (23MB compressed) file:

 ```